sean-atkinson/elist_ecommerce_analysis/README.md

 In this project, I analyzed a dataset to investigate trends and growth rates in revenue, average order value (AOV), product popularity, marketing channels, refund rates, and shipping efficiency.
 Additionally, I closely examined their recently launched loyalty program to assess its effectiveness in overall sales, AOV, and total orders.

-This project has three parts:
+This project has four parts:
 - <b>Part 1: Trends</b>
   * Using Excel, I take a high-level look at some of the broad trends within the data to see what notable insights can be pulled out for the finance and product team.
 - <b>Part 2: Targeted Insights</b>